Koda-Pig/metaversal-test/README.md

 ## Issues found in mockup

-There are some issues in the [Figma mockup](https://www.figma.com/design/yKiOqBqcJVCuG42i6tmrkM/Front-End-Dev-Test?node-id=1133-16284&t=uJGmBShEkUrtbBrm-1).
-I have followed the mockup as closely as possible, but would like to point out the following:

 1. Incorrect sequential order of headings. h3 is used first, followed by an h2.
 This is not semantically correct.
-2. Suggested posts title text color is black.
-It shoud be either text primary or text secondary color as is used in the rest of the design.
-3. I'm using Roboto Flex as the font defined in the mockup, but it looks different in my project.
-I think this may be due to the 'wdth' font variation setting in Figma, which I've tried to apply but don't seem to be working.

 ## Time spent: